Senior Transfer Counselor – Diversity Outreach and Recruitment

 - Which activities at APU have you most enjoyed being a part of?

-- The APU Performance Writers Club was the highlight of my university experience.
+- The APU One Voice Poetry Club was the highlight of my university experience.
 Not only was I able to develop myself as a speaker, writer, and poet, but I was able to listen to other people share their unique stories.
 I was able to build cross-cultural relationships in a way that I had never experienced.

 - What advice would you give to prospective students?